WhyAre/tp/docs/DeveloperGuide.md

 ---

-#### Use case: Create a lesson under tutorial slot for each student
+#### Use case: List attendances

-**System**: Taskbook
+**System**: Taskbook<br>
 **Actor**: User

 **MSS**

-1. User lists all tutorial slots
+1. User requests to list attendances
-2. System lists all tutorial slots
+2. System lists all attendances
+3. Use case ends

+**Extensions**

+- 2a.
+If there are no attendance records
+  - 2a1.
+System doesn't display anything
+  - 2a2.
+Use case ends
+- 2b.
+If an index is specified when student list is displayed
+  - 2b1.
+System displays the attendance of the student at specified index
+  - 2b2.
+Use case ends
+- 2c.
+If an index is specified when tutorial list is displayed
+  - 2c1.
+System displays the attendance of the tutorial at specified index
+  - 2c2.
+Use case ends

+---

+#### Use case: Mark attendance

+**System**: Taskbook<br>
+**Actor**: User

+**MSS**

-3. User selects a tutorial slot and requests to create a lesson
+1. User requests for a list of attendances
+2. System lists attendances
+3. User marks attendance for each student
-4. System creates a lesson for each student in the selected tutorial slot
+4. System updates attendance status for each student
 5. Use case ends

 **Extensions**

 - 2a.
-If no tutorial slots are available
+If there are no attendance records
   - 2a1.
-System displays a message indicating no available slots
+System doesn't display anything
   - 2a2.
 Use case ends
-- 4a.
-If there is an error creating a lesson for any student
+- 3a.
+If attendance cannot be marked for a student
-  - 4a1.
+  - 3a1.
 System displays an error message for the affected student
-  - 4a2.
-Use case continues at step 4 for remaining students
+  - 3a2.
+Use case continues at step 3 for remaining students

 ---

-#### Use case: Mark lesson attendance
+#### Use case: Unmark attendance

-**System**: Taskbook
+**System**: Taskbook<br>
 **Actor**: User

 **MSS**

-1. User lists all students in a tutorial slot
+1. User requests for a list of attendances
-2. System lists all students in the selected tutorial slot
+2. System lists attendances
-3. User marks attendance for each student
+3. User unmarks attendance for each student
 4. System updates attendance status for each student
 5. Use case ends

 **Extensions**

 - 2a.
-If no students are listed in the tutorial slot
+If there are no attendance records
   - 2a1.
-System displays a message indicating no students in the slot
+System doesn't display anything
   - 2a2.
 Use case ends
 - 3a.
-If attendance cannot be marked for a student
+If attendance cannot be unmarked for a student
   - 3a1.
 System displays an error message for the affected student
   - 3a2.
 Use case continues at step 3 for remaining students